Men from Earth

 Men from Earth is the fourth album by American country rock band The Ozark Mountain Daredevils.
-Founding band member Randle Chowning left to go solo after The Car Over The Lake Album and was replaced by Rune Walle in time for "Men From Earth".
-The album includes a pair of standout Larry Lee tunes, the romantic "You Know Like I Know" and the hard-country "Homemade Wine".
+Founding band member Randle Chowning left to go solo after The Car Over The Lake Album and was replaced by Rune Walle in time for Men From Earth.
 As their previous album had contained an EP called The Little Red Record, this release featured the even rarer The Little Red Record 2 that contained two additional songs: "Roscoe's Rule" and "A Dollar's Worth Of Regular".
-These two tracks were included in the 2002 CD release of the album, along with "Better Days", which had only been released as the B side of their "Jackie Blue" single in late 1974.
+These two tracks were included in the 2002 CD release of the album, along with the Chowning composition "Better Days", which had only been released as the B side of their "Jackie Blue" single in late 1974.